Share this post

 Baby artichokes are from the same plant as the larger sizes.
 More sunlight means larger artichokes, and babies are harvested on the bottom of the plant.

-Why use a smaller artichoke, that seems like a lot of prep work?
-The biggest advantage: the choke is a lot smaller, in fact, most baby artichokes won’t have a choke at all.
-To prep them, just trim the leaves a little and they can go straight to the grill or even the steamer and have a quick ready-to-go side.
+The biggest advantage of a baby artichoke is that the choke is a lot smaller, in fact, most baby artichokes won’t have a choke at all.
+To prep them, just trim the leaves a little and they can go straight to the grill or steamer for a quick ready-to-go side.

 Produce 101: Artichokes and Prep Tips